HellPie/hellpie.io/README.md

 node index.js
 ```

-Although it is suggested the usage of a process manager, such as [PM2](http://pm2.keymetrics.io/), for which this project already provides a startup configuration.
+It is suggested the usage of a process manager, such as [PM2](http://pm2.keymetrics.io/), for which this project already provides a startup configuration.
 This will allow the project to automatically run in the background, keep itself up-to-date and restart in case of crashes, system reboots or other issues.

 To run this project through PM2, referenced as the `pm2` command, it is required that no other instance of the server is running before executing the following command:
 ```shell